webrecorder/pywb/docs/manual/ui-guide.rst

 The URL can be any image URL, including a URL served from the static directory.

-For example, to add the default pywb logo to the banner, use the following in the config:
+For example, to add the default pywb logo to the banner, use the following in the config, which will load the logo from ``./static/pywb-logo-sm.png``

 .. code:: yaml

     ui:
-        logo: /static/pywb-logo-sm.png
+        logo: pywb-logo-sm.png

 New Vue-based UI (Alpha)